amkarahalios/amkarahalios.github.io/_pages/about.md

   - /about.html
 ---

-I am an Operations Research scientist and software developer.
+I am an Assistant Professor in the Operations Research Department at the Naval Postgraduate School.
 I enjoy researching optimization methodologies, teaching optimization courses, and writing software that uses optimization to solve real-world problems.

 My journey:
+1. Assistant Professor at Naval Postgraduate School (2026-)
-1. MIP Engineer at OptiLogic (2025-)
+2. MIP Engineer at OptiLogic (2025-2026)
    - Solving MIPs for Supply Chain design problems.
-2. Ph.D in Algorithms, Combinatorics, and Optimization from Carnegie Mellon University's Tepper School of Business (2020-2025)
+3. Ph.D in Algorithms, Combinatorics, and Optimization from Carnegie Mellon University's Tepper School of Business (2020-2025)
    - Researched models and methods for solving discrete optimization problems.
 I was advised by the amazing [Willem-Jan van Hoeve](https://www.cmu.edu/tepper/faculty-and-research/faculty-by-area/profiles/van-hoeve-willem-jan.html).
    - Supported by the NSF Graduate Research Fellowship Program
-3. Quantiative Developer for Marshall Wace Asset Management (2017-2020)
+4. Quantiative Developer for Marshall Wace Asset Management (2017-2020)
    - Built a treasury optimization system and improved the automated trading system.
-4. B.S. in Applied Mathematics and Statistics from Johns Hopkins University (2014-2017)
+5. B.S. in Applied Mathematics and Statistics from Johns Hopkins University (2014-2017)
    - Solved umpire crew scheduling problems for Minor League Baseball.

 My research: